-Let us first assume that we are given the order of to be updated nodes in their respective policies, and without loss of generality, we assume that in each policy only one node is updated per round.
+Let us first assume that we are given the order of to be updated nodes in their respective policies, and without loss of generality, only one node is updated per round (but ideally multiple policies on this node).
+As discussed above, updating multiple nodes in the same round does not help reduce the number of touches.
 Therefore we will assume that in the joint schedule also only one node is updated in each round.

 Our goal is to construct a joint schedule that minimizes the number of touches without any constraints on number of rounds.
-For instance, a simple way to compute these individual correct update schedules, is to update switches one by one, from the destination to the source.
-This creates a total order of the switches and guarantees loop-freedom.
+For instance, a simple way to compute these individual correct update schedules in case of loop-freedom, is to update switches one by one, from the destination to the source.
+This creates a total order of the switches and guarantees loopfreedom.